METALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 CEPA = Canadian Environmental Protection Act

-Cobalt and its compounds were not included in other Canadian government chemical listings reviewed.
+Cobalt and its compounds were not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 The distribution of cobalt use in the US in 2006 was as follows: 49% superalloys (mainly for aircraft gas turbine engines); 9% in cemented carbide; 18% other metallic applications; 24% chemical applications.